 However, just because you know how to do something doesn’t mean you can teach someone to do it.
 So when I started to write the book five years ago, I had to observe what I did and how I did it and then go to my computer and document it.
 That was an eye-opening experience.

-The book titled "Stop Landscaping, Start Life-Scaping" is scheduled to launch on March 23, 2020!
+Buy the book titled "Stop Landscaping, Start Life-Scaping" now!

 Once I began actively observing my behavior and approach and started documenting it, I found myself asking, “Why do I do that?”
 The more I observed, the more curious I became about why I did certain things a certain way.
 Without even thinking about it, I began to refine what I was doing.
 For example, I would notice what I would say to a client about the creative process and then write it down.
 I discovered that even though the creative process was easy for me, it was terrifying for clients.
 To help them feel more comfortable with the creative process, I asked them to “dare to dream.”
 This was a way to help them relax, let their ideas run free, and get comfortable in getting creative.
 That’s why one of the chapters in the book is titled “Dare to Dream.”